What is Open Innovation and how can it benefit you as a SAL Partner?

 Space travel has given us a wealth of knowledge which has in turn helped us create inventions and technologies that have made human life easier and helped us learn more and explore further into the universe.
 This includes phone cameras, hand held vacuum cleaners and athletic shoes.
 Take a look at the NASA – Jet Propulsion Laboratory website

 Here’s one of our examples: a Strategic Allies client in the Fast Moving Consumer Goods (FMCG) sector was looking for a technology to process a new material into a fibre-like ingredient.
 The search was opened to the Strategic Allies network and one of the technologies that was taken on by the client was a shredder from the Information Security sector.
 Who’d have thought!

 This blog post from Viima gives a number of useful illustrations of Open Innovation, highlighting what we can learn from them.

 What to know more?

-This article from IPI Singapore (a partner we have worked with for several years) gives four good reasons to embrace Open Innovation.
+This article from IPI Singapore (a partner we have worked with for several years) features four skills identified as being important for successfully implementing Open Innovation.
 IPI Singapore, also an advocate of Open Innovation, focuses on industry needs and translates their innovation objectives into specific technology requirements to enable enterprises to develop new processes, products and services.